Dr. Martha Bagnall

 Dr. Rebecca Callahan

-Rebecca comes to us via the wonderful world of photovoltaics.
+Rebecca came to us via the wonderful world of photovoltaics.
 She kicked all sorts of “you know what” at Hendrix College and again at University of Colorado – Boulder, where she was an NSF Graduate Student Fellow under the supervision of Prof. David Walba and Dr. Garry Rumbles.

 Zhikai Liu

 Zhikai Liu is from Jinggang Shan in the Jiangxi province of China.
 He went to Tsinghua University in Beijing for undergrad where he studied the structural biology of viruses in Xiang Ye’s lab.
-After a short summer internship in Stephen Liberles’ lab at Harvard, his research interests shifted to the neuroscience underlying the question “which way is up?”.
+After a short summer internship in Stephen Liberles’ lab at Harvard, his research interests shifted to the neuroscience underlying the question: “Which way is up?”

 Rich Roberts